 Ageing is a biological process that effects everyone.
 It steals our looks, our health and eventually our independence.
 Until recently this was believed to be an inevitable process, but in the last couple of years it has been scientifically demonstrated that ageing can in fact be slowed and even reversed.
-At Nuchido we are specialists in the science of ageing.
-Our mission is to translate this science into products for you to use right now to extend your healthspan so you can stay being you for longer.Shop Time Capsule
+At Nuchido we are experts in the science of ageing.
+Our mission is to translate this science into products for you to use right now to extend your healthspan so you can stay being you for longer.View Nuchido TIME+

 We want to create a world where healthspan is as long as lifespan.
 A world where people do not spend a large proportion of their later life in poor health.
 Instead they live independently, in good health, continuing to live a lifestyle they enjoy.View our Science

 At Nuchido we work alongside world leading scientists in the field of ageing research

 DR NICHOLA CONLON

 Nichola is a molecular biologist specialising in the study of ageing as a biologically complex disorder.
 She received her PhD in Physiology from Newcastle University, home to the largest institute for ageing research in Europe.

 Nichola took her specific expertise in the molecular biology of drug transport and distribution in the body to e-Therapeutics plc, the network pharmacology pioneers, where she worked in early stage drug discovery.
 She has worked in industry identifying opportunities for new drug development and is also a trained Cosmetic Scientist.

 Nichola founded Nuchido with the aim of translating recent scientific breakthroughs into interventions to improve healthspan in people, recognising that, whilst great progress has been made in treating the diseases that ageing potentiates, a focus now must be to reduce the burden of these diseases as we live longer lives.